Maboroshy/midi-scripter/examples/launchpad_overlay/readme.md

 This script overrides messages from the 4 top "scene launch" pads of Novation Launchpad X to Ableton Live.
-The pads will select scenes instead of launching them which can be useful for session record.
+The pads will select scenes instead of launching them.
 The script also implements feedback to Launchpad on scene selection and a GUI button to disable the overlay.